PatrickKyei/exception/_tabs/about.md

 Hey I'm glad you are here.
 My name is Patrick.

+I write to Raise the Collective Consciousness.

-An experienced product professional with skills in product management, design, and project management.
+As An experienced product professional with skills in product management, design, and project management

 I balance technical and business acumen to deliver impactful products with user-centered design.